Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/lasso_regression-1.png" style="display: block; margin: auto;" />

-The lasso regression model selects the most important features in the data and penalizes the coefficients of the model.
-The model has a low AIC and BIC values, the R-squared value is $0.99$ so the model is a good fit for the data.
+By setting some coefficients to zero (such as `"Saturated_Fat"`), lasso regression aids in feature selection, thereby reducing the model's complexity.
+The remaining non-zero coefficients indicate the variables that significantly contribute to predicting calories.
+The signs and magnitudes of these coefficients illustrate the direction and strength of their relationships with the target variable (`"calories"`).
+For example, a one-unit increase in sodium, holding all other variables constant, is associated with a decrease of approximately $0.021$ calories.

+The `cv.glmnet` function performs cross-validation to determine the lambda value that minimizes the prediction error, identified as `lambda.min`.
+In our case, we found that the optimal lambda value is equal to $1$.

+To further evaluate the model's performance, metrics such as R-squared and Mean Squared Error (MSE) should be considered.
+These metrics help in understanding how well the model explains the variance in the data and the average error of the predictions, respectively.
+Additionally, the lambda value that minimizes the MSE is selected as the optimal lambda value.

 ## Ridge Regression

+We also tried ridge regression to reduce multicollinearity.
+Like lasso regression, ridge regression is a regularization technique that introduces a penalty term to shrink coefficients towards zero without eliminating them entirely, meaning that all variables can remain in the model.
+Unlike lasso, which can zero out some coefficients and thus perform variable selection, ridge regression retains all variables, making it suitable for reducing multicollinearity without excluding any variables.
+Lasso may be preferred when selecting a subset of the most relevant variables is desired.

-We use the glmnet package to fit a ridge regression model.
-Ridge regression is a type of linear regression that uses L2 regularization to penalize the coefficients of the model.
-This helps to prevent overfitting and reduce the impact of collinearity in the data.
+We use the `glmnet` package to fit a ridge regression model.
+Ridge regression, a type of linear regression, uses L2 regularization to penalize the coefficients of the model.
+This approach helps prevent overfitting and reduces the impact of collinearity in the data.

+The ridge regression model is fit using the `cv.glmnet()` function, which incorporates cross-validation to determine the optimal lambda value.
+Similar to lasso, the best lambda value, which minimizes the error, was found to be equal to 1.
+The interpretation of the coefficients is the same as in lasso regression.

 ``` r